 Brno created its architectural legacy

-From classic boulevards of the Habsburg era and Austrian architects that gave Brno the affectionate term as a suburb of Vienna to Art Nouveau structures that started a push towards the later modernist styles and functionalism, Brno is a layer cake of urban design legacy.
-And if you are like me and always look up or enjoy strolling neighbourhoods looking at houses, then Brno is the place for that.
+From the classic boulevards of the Habsburg era and the Austrian architects who gave Brno the affectionate nickname ‘suburb of Vienna’ to Art Nouveau structures that laid the groundwork for later modernist styles and functionalism, Brno is layered in urban design legacy.
+And if you are like me and always look up or enjoy strolling through neighbourhoods looking at houses, then Brno is the place for that.

 In the direction of Petrov Hill and Capuchin Square, you can see Brno’s layers of architecture over the ages.